a9raag/djangoaddition/README.md

 # Addition Using Django
-##	django installation steps
+# PIP installation steps
-* Installing pip globally on Ubuntu
-* Django Installation using PIP
+* First, we need to install the pip package manager.
 * pip is a package management system used to install and manage software packages written in Python.
 * For python version 2.7.X use <br/>
-`anurag@ROG:~$ sudo apt-get install python-pip`
+`anurag@anurag:~$ sudo apt-get install python-pip`
 * For python version 3.X use <br/>
-`anurag@ROG:~$ sudo apt-get install python3-pip`
+`anurag@anurag:~$ sudo apt-get install python3-pip`
-* Once you have installed pip on your system you are ready to install Django on your system.
+* Once you have installed pip, you are ready to install Django on your system.
+##	django installation steps
-* Pip will install the latest version available in pip repository
+* Pip will install the latest Django version available in pip repository
 * Python 2.7.X   <br/>`sudo pip install django`
 * Python 3.X     <br/>`sudo pip3 install django`
 * You can verify Django installation by typing: <br/>
-`anurag@ROG:~$ django-admin --version`
+`anurag@anurag:~$ django-admin --version`
-* Creating a sample django project named _addition_ we use following command `anurag@ROG:~$ django-admin startproject addition` This command will create directory named addition
+* Creating a sample django project named _addition_ we use following command `anurag@anurag:~$ django-admin startproject addition` This command will create directory named addition
 ```
 addition